naqibannur/naqibannur.github.io/README.md

 - **Loop Function**: Repeat Surahs for memorization practice
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Elegant UI**: Clean, modern interface with smooth animations
-- **Motivational Verses**: Dynamic display of inspirational Quranic verses at the bottom of the player
+- **Motivational Verses**: Dynamic display of inspirational Quranic verses with elegant fade-in/fade-out animations at the bottom of the player
+- **Time and Date Display**: Real-time clock showing current time alongside both Gregorian and Hijri (Islamic) calendar dates

 ## Technologies Used